alerch97/alerch97/README.md

 - 👋 Hi, I’m Alex!
 - 👀 I’m interested in applications of Artificial Intelligence, Machine Learning and Data Science.
-- 🌱 I’m currently learning ...
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me: contact me on LinkedIn: www.linkedin.com/in/alerch97

 <!---
 alerch97/alerch97 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.